JadedEric/phonebook/README.md

 # PhoneBook.Net
-For those occations when your phone's contact list just isn't enough.
+For those occasions when your phone's contact list just isn't enough.

 # Technologies being used
 * .Net 5 WebApi